apache/nuttx/configs/lm3s6965-ek/README.txt

     driver is waiting for the network to come up.
 That is probably a bug in the Ethernet driver behavior!

+  nx:
+    And example using the NuttX graphics system (NX).
+This example uses the P14201 OLED driver.

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.